joshbegley/nyt-latest/README.md

 `Whole roasted red peppers are a vibrant meatless main, and tender lettuces are tossed in an onion-dip dressing.`\
 https://nytimes.com/2023/05/29/dining/let-peak-produce-do-the-heavy-lifting.html?searchResultPosition=3

-**What’s in the Bipartisan Debt Limit Agreement**\
+**New Details in Debt Limit Deal: Where Roughly $136 Billion in Cuts Will Come From**\
-`Spending caps, additional work requirements for food stamps and a new natural gas pipeline are just several of the components in a deal President Biden and Speaker Kevin McCarthy reached to prevent default.`\
+`Spending caps, additional work requirements for food stamps and a new natural gas pipeline are just several of the components.`\
 https://nytimes.com/2023/05/29/business/debt-ceiling-agreement.html?searchResultPosition=4

 **Club Ebony, a Historic Blues Venue Tied to B.B.
 King, Rises Again**\